The gender pay gap is widening again. Why?

-Voters first approved this amendment in 2024.
-If approved again in 2026, it would formally add reproductive rights protections to the state constitution, making them more durable and harder to reverse through future legislation or court rulings.
-If the measure fails in 2026, abortion access will continue to be governed by existing laws.
+Voters first approved the amendment in 2024.
+If it passes again in 2026, abortion rights protections would be formally added to the Nevada Constitution, making them harder to change in the future.
+If the measure fails in 2026, abortion access will continue to be governed by existing state laws.

 Nevada Secretary of State - check your registration status and find your polling location.